 False breakouts frustrate many new traders.
 Pros know they are a part of trading and a huge opportunity.
 Here’s how to use them to your advantage.

 You come up with a trade idea based on an important technical level.
 It might sound something like this: “If the CAD/JPY can break above the daily chart resistance level of this big triangle pattern, it will likely advance 300 pips or more over the next one to three months.”
-The timeframe or size of the pattern doesn’t really matter, and either does the asset being traded.
+The timeframe or size of the pattern doesn’t really matter, and neither does the asset being traded.
 The concept works the same on all timeframes and in all assets.

 New traders are frustrated by this, blaming manipulation, algorithms, or stop loss hunters.
 They are angry or sad they lost (or didn’t make a big profit like they expected), and don’t realize a real opportunity to make their money back is staring them right in the face.